y-akbal/SchwiftServe/README.md

 ## TODO

 - During the rush hours implement circuit breaker properly, and activate double queueing
+- During the idle hourse make sure that small batch sizes are handled properly
 - Implement auth if needed